This card is not currently available here, but you can check out our Best credit cards of 2024 for additional options.

 discontinued

 Like the Chase Freedom Unlimited®, the CardName aligns similarly to the Altitude® Go card.
-To start, new Blue Cash Preferred® cardholders can earn a $250 statement credit once spending $3,000 on the card within the first six months.
+To start, new Blue Cash Preferred® cardholders can earn a $250 statement credit once spending $3,000 in eligible purchases on the card within the first six months.
 Blue Cash Preferred® is also a tiered rewards card which offers high rewards earning at U.S. supermarkets, to the tune of 6% cash back on up to $6,000 spent in a year.
 Notice, however, that there is a spending cap with the American Express card; after hitting that $6,000 spending cap in a year, you earn just 1% cash back.
 If you routinely spend more than that in a year, you could be better off with the Altitude® Go card since your earning at the four-points-per-$1 spent at grocery stores earning is unlimited.
 American Express is a CardRatings advertiser.

 Additionally, Blue Cash Preferred® offers and unlimited 6% back on eligible streaming purchases, which does put the earning here well ahead of what you can earn on eligible streaming with the U.S. Bank card.
 There’s no streaming credit, however, with the American Express card.